 Asset managers build some of these functions in-house and outsource others to third parties including custodians, auditors, trading desks, and others.
 With open source crypto contracts that function like building blocks for developers, it eventually becomes trivial to spin up an asset management business at relatively low upfront cost.
 In other words, you no longer have to build out an extensive network of relationships within the financial services industry to get started — you can just deploy code and tap into open networks.
 This will represent an order of magnitude decrease in production costs for financial services, and should lead to healthier competition and savings passed through to customers.

-In addition, there’s another factor that keeps crypto contract fees low: the risk of competitive forks.
-If a given protocol is deemed to be levying excessive fees, it’s trivial for a competitor to copy the codebase and lower the fees.
+In addition, there’s another factor that keeps smart contract fees low: forks.
+If an open source protocol is deemed to be levying excessive fees, it’s trivial for a competitor to copy the codebase and strip out the fees.
 To guard against competition from forks, protocols generally minimize fees to levels they feel necessary to sustain development and security.
-This dynamic puts consistent downwards pressure on fees for crypto contracts, incentivizing a healthy competitive environment.
+This dynamic puts consistent downwards pressure on fees for smart contracts, incentivizing a healthy competitive environment.

-In other words, both the fixed costs (infrastructure and development) and the variable costs (fees from multiple intermediaries) of running a financial services business are structurally lowered through a heavier reliance on crypto contracts.
+In other words, both the fixed costs (infrastructure and development) and the variable costs (fees from multiple layers of intermediation) of running a financial services business are structurally lowered through a heavier reliance on smart contracts.

-Perhaps the most exciting prospects that crypto contracts offer are the new types of assets, organizations, and markets that they enable.
+Perhaps the most exciting prospects that smart contracts offer are the new types of assets, organizations, and markets that they enable.

 Crypto contracts allow for the creation of provably scarce programmable assets.
-Some crypto assets, like Bitcoin, are currencies, and others have been created to do a myriad of things, including to confer membership/governance/voting rights within a network, to assign ownership of real-world assets like commodities and securities, and to synthetically replicate the prices of real-world assets.
-Even at this nascent stage, it is already possible for any asset to be represented in some form or another by a crypto contract, a form factor which puts the asset on an openly accessible, low-cost, global accounting system.
-Once an asset exists as a crypto contract, it becomes easily interoperable with crypto financial services, allowing for efficient distribution, transfer, and liquidity aggregation.
-On a longer evolutionary arc, we have barely scratched the surface of the types of assets that are feasible, and the possibilities for how they can be used to drive economic growth.
+Some crypto assets, like Bitcoin, are currencies, and others do a myriad of things, including to confer membership/governance/voting rights within a network, to assign ownership of real-world assets like commodities and securities, and to synthetically replicate the prices of real-world assets.
+Even at this nascent stage, it is already possible for any asset to be represented in some form or another by a smart contract, a form factor which puts the asset on an openly accessible, low-cost, global accounting system.
+Once an asset exists as a smart contract, it becomes easily interoperable with crypto financial services, allowing for efficient distribution, transfer, and liquidity aggregation.
+On a longer evolutionary arc, we’ve barely scratched the surface of the types of assets that are feasible, and the possibilities for how they can be used to drive economic growth.

-In sum, by operating on financial networks with qualities distinct from our current dominant networks, crypto contracts have advantages that traditional financial services providers can’t match because their business models are incompatible.
-If systems built on crypto contracts hit escape velocity, their open, verifiable, and cheap nature will allow them to scale to every corner of the internet, and they will win on the margins by covering markets that today’s financial institutions can’t operate in.
+In sum, by operating on financial networks with qualities distinct from our current dominant networks, smart contracts have advantages that traditional financial services providers can’t match because their business models are incompatible.
+If systems built on smart contracts hit escape velocity, their open, verifiable, and cheap nature will help them to scale to every corner of the internet, and they’ll win on the margins by creating markets that today’s financial institutions can’t operate in.
 In other words, crypto networks have the potential to do to banks what the internet did to big music companies over the last 20 years: eat them alive.

 So where are we today, and where we go from here?

-However, despite early signs of traction for crypto financial services, there remain significant challenges ahead, including blockchain scalability, user experience, and a general lack of understanding of crypto contracts and their value proposition.
-As for scalability, layered architectures with state channels (and other techniques) are being used to increase the transactional capacity of major blockchain networks, including Lightning on Bitcoin, and Plasma for Ethereum, among others.
-In addition, over the next several years, Ethereum will move to a sharded database model, parallelizing transaction processing across more than 1,000 blockchains, which should provide a scalability increase of several orders of magnitude.
-There is also substantial research going into off-chain computation, using zero-knowledge proofs and other privacy technologies to push more computation off of the blockchain while preserving its trust benefits.
+Despite early signs of traction for crypto financial services, there remain significant challenges ahead, including blockchain scalability, user experience, and a general lack of understanding of crypto contracts and their value proposition.
+As for scalability, layered architectures with state channels and rollups (and other techniques) are being used to increase the transactional capacity of major blockchain networks, including Lightning on Bitcoin, and Optimism/Arbitrum/Zksinc for Ethereum, among others.
+In addition, over the next several years, Ethereum will move to a sharded database model, parallelizing transaction processing across many compatible blockchains, which should provide a scalability increase of several orders of magnitude.
+There are also substantial research efforts in off-chain computation, using zero-knowledge proofs and other privacy technologies to push more computation off of the blockchain while preserving its trust benefits.
 Together, these new architectures and technologies should allow public blockchains to scale by several orders of magnitude, eventually allowing them to process enough transactions for most financial use cases.

 At the same time, the user experience of these applications and networks is steadily improving with time.
 Custodians (like Anchorage) and software providers are rapidly improving private key management workflows and key recovery procedures, and browsers and hardware providers are beginning to ship crypto-native products designed for the nexus of security and usability.
 With enough time, the nuances and frictions presented by public blockchains will be abstracted away from the end user, who may not even be aware that their financial services run on blockchains.
 One day, blockchain-based financial services will set a new standard for user experience, propelled by gains in transparency, trust, and security — properties that users will come to require once they have become familiar with them.
 In those regards, legacy institutions risk disruption unless they adopt the most secure blockchain networks as well — a change that will not come naturally, nor quickly — and therein lies the opportunity for fast-moving startups.
 As for our collective understanding of blockchains, perhaps it will evolve similarly to the way the internet did: at the beginning, only experts could grasp it; today, children have a nearly innate intuition for its capabilities.

 Finally, it’s worth emphasizing that many of the projects building on blockchain networks are public utilities.
 That is, their ultimate promise is to empower internet-connected, mobile phone-bearing humans to take control of their economic lives.
-In the world today, human beings in different parts of the world and the socio-economic spectrum have equal agency, but they don’t have equal access to opportunity (h/t to Alan Curtis at Radar).
+In the world today, human beings in different parts of the world and the socio-economic spectrum have equal agency, but they don’t have equal access to opportunity (h/t Alan Curtis at Radar).
 This disparity is one of the biggest drivers of an increasing wealth gap, both within nations and between them.
-Financial services built on crypto networks as public internet utilities — accessible to all and minimally rent-seeking — are our best hope for a world with more equal opportunity.
-That’s a world people will fight for, and now software has given them the tools for the job.
+Financial services built on crypto networks as public internet utilities — accessible to all and minimally rent-seeking — are the best hope for a world with equal financial opportunity.
+That’s a world people will fight for.